MichaelPalmer1/scoutr/docs/reference/filtering.md

 ## Querystring Filters

 In addition to path filters, querystring filtering is also supported.
-The `list_table()` endpoint accepts all querystrings via the `query_params` argument.
+The `list()` endpoint accepts all querystrings via the `query_params` argument.
 Each querystring should be a `field_name=search_value` format:

 ```